Citation, DOI & article data

 Some cases of aortic dissection may result in rupture, causing collapse and often death.
 Signs of cardiac tamponade (Beck's triad) may also be encountered if rupture occurs into the pericardial space.

-There have been efforts to construct a clinical decision rule stratify risk of acute aortic dissection and avoid over-investigation.
+There have been efforts to construct a clinical decision rule to stratify the risk of acute aortic dissection and avoid over-investigation.
 The aortic dissection detection risk score (ADD-RS) combined with a negative D-dimer test has been demonstrated to be effective in reducing unnecessary exams, however, it has not been widely accepted into clinical practice and requires further validation 13,14.

 The normal lumen lined by intima is called the true lumen and the blood-filled channel in the media is termed the false lumen.
 In most cases the vessel wall is abnormal.
 Causes include: